EFTEC/ValidationOne/README.md

 ## version list
+* 2019-08-07 1.15
+* * Added the type datestring and datetimestring.
+It reads a string and it converts into another string (as date or datetime)
+* * Code formatted
 * 2019-03-08 1.14 Added getFile() to upload a file.
 * 2018-12-15 1.13 Added phpunit and travis.
 * 2018-10-29 1.12 getFile now it's available via ValidationOne()